 "MinPQ" means, for any Month during the Period of Delivery in any Transaction, the minimum quantity of Gas per Month (expressed in volumetric or energy units), that Buyer is obligated to purchase and receive if tendered by Seller, which quantity shall be the percentage of the MaxDQ set forth in a Confirmation Letter ("Load Factor"), multiplied by the number of Days in the Month.
 If applicable to a Transaction, the MinPQ and the Load Factor will be set forth in the Confirmation Letter.

+“Mcf" means one thousand cubic feet of Gas.

+“MMBtu” means one million British thermal units, each Btu representing the amount of heat required to raise the temperature of one avoirdupois pound of pure water from fifty-eight and five tenths degrees (58.5) Fahrenheit to fifty-nine and five-tenths degrees (59.5) Fahrenheit at a constant pressure of fourteen and seventy-three hundredths (14.73) pounds per square inch absolute.

 "Month" means a period of time beginning at 8:00 a.m.
 MST on the first Day of any calendar month and ending at 8:00 a.m.
 MST on the first Day of the following calendar month.

 "Net Worth" means total assets (exclusive of intangible assets and amounts attributable to notes receivable), minus total liabilities, each as would be reflected on a balance sheet prepared in accordance with GAAP.